kartik-karz/kartik-karz.github.io/content/reverse-engineering-a-smart-scale.md

 ### Background
-One thing I hate more than anything with devices these days are how annoying they can be in terms of providing a simple functionality without login, android has such a brilliant way of storing your data locally that I think pretty much anything can be stored here without having to resort to email or god forbid one click login from fb, google, apple and what not.
+One thing I hate more than anything with devices these days are how annoying they can be in terms of providing a simple functionality without login.
+Android has such a brilliant way of storing your data locally that I think pretty much anything can be stored here without having to resort to email or god forbid one click login from fb, google, apple and what not.